Iron Beam: History

 In April 2022, the Israeli Ministry of Defense and Rafael announced that in a series of experiments the system successfully shot down drones, rockets, mortar bombs, and antitank missiles at White Sands Missile Range.
 The military pushed for an earlier deployment, possibly due to concerns that there would not be sufficient Iron Dome projectiles to combat attacks; Prime Minister Naftali Bennett said in February 2022 that Israel would deploy the system within the year.
 However, in October 2022 Rafael said it expects to take "two to three years" to deploy the 100-kW weapon operationally.

 In May 2023, Rafael unveiled the Naval Iron Beam meant for installation on ships.
 The system is designed to emit 100 kW out to "several kilometers" to protect vessels against drone swarms and anti-ship missiles.
 The naval version maintains the same turret external dimensions and can be configured to be integrated onto ship superstructures or in containerized modules to be embarked when needed.
 The Naval Iron Beam is planned to be operational within four to five years and first be fitted to the Israeli Navy's Reshef-class corvette.

-In October 2023, the Ministry of Defense and Rafael announced that they would deploy Iron Beam to the southern border with the Gaza Strip to test it with rocket barrages fired by Hamas during Gaza war.
+In October 2023, the Ministry of Defense and Rafael announced that they would deploy Iron Beam to the southern border with the Gaza Strip to test against rocket barrages fired by Hamas during Gaza war.

-Col. Nir Weingold, head of the Israeli Administration for the Development of Weapons and Technological Infrastructure (Maf'at, מפא"ת), said in January 2024 "The Iron Beam will be implemented in the Iron Dome.
-Then it will decide whether to use the laser or a missile to shoot down the threat.
-We believe it will be operational by the end of 2025."

-A smaller adaptation called the Lite Beam was displayed in October 2024.
-It can be mounted on light vehicles and destroy drones, rockets, mortars, and IEDs.
-The beam has a power output of 10 kW and a range of 2,000 m.
-The Lite Beam is combined with the Samson 30 mm RWS to provide multiple force protection options for mobile units against drone threats.

-Deployment
+Iron Beam shooting laser in its final test, 2025.

-On 28 May 2025, Rafael Advanced Defense Systems announced the world’s first-ever combat use of high-power laser systems to intercept aerial threats.
-They stated the engagements happened in October 2024 during the Gaza War, and showed a video of the defence system burning through a drone; 40 Hezbollah UAVs were intercepted.
-The Israeli MOD said that no Iron Beam components were involved, and Israeli media described it as a “scaled-down version” of the definitive system.
-This led to speculation that an off-shoot of the actual Iron Beam was deployed, such as the Lite Beam or Iron Beam-M, a system based on the larger version but modified for mobility.
+On 28 May 2025, Rafael Advanced Defense Systems announced the world's first-ever combat use of high-power laser systems to intercept aerial threats.
+The engagements happened in October 2024 during the Gaza War; 40 Hezbollah UAVs were intercepted.
+MOD said that no Iron Beam components were involved, and Israeli media described it as a "scaled-down version" of the definitive system.
+This led to speculation that Lite Beam or Iron Beam-M was used instead.
+As of January 2026, it had been officially integrated into Israel's armed forces.